arahi7860/quickSort/README.md

 ### Overview

-Quick sort works by selecting one element in the array– a "pivot"– and comparing each element to that partition.
+Quick sort works by selecting one element in the array – a "pivot" – and comparing each element to that partition.

 On selecting a pivot – also referred to as the **partition index** – Quick Sort then moves the elements such that all elements **less than** the pivot come before all elements **greater than**.
 This creates a natural division in the array.
 This process is then repeated using recursion on the left and right sides, referred to as "partitions".